-The one reason I’m not worried about canceling the Platinum card is that I can upgrade to one whenever I want.
-Sharon’s never had a Personal Platinum card so she could sign up and even be eligible for a bonus (often worth up to 100,000 Membership Rewards).
-I could also upgrade my business card to Platinum.
-I won’t get a sign up bonus but I will get all the perks back (except the 5x on airfare I wasn’t using anyway).
+I wasn’t worried about canceling the Platinum card because I can upgrade to one whenever I want.
+Sharon’s never had a Personal Platinum card so she could sign up and even be eligible for a bonus (often worth 100,000 Membership Rewards or more).
+I could also upgrade my Gold card to Platinum.
+I won’t get a sign up bonus but I will get all the perks back.

-As I read over this article, I can see how my own perception of the value of this card changed over time.
-In retrospect, I am happy with the decision I made.
+Looking at the Platinum Card, I realize that it did not change but my perception of the value of this card changed over time.
 Where before I felt the benefits were well worth the cost, I now argue that those same benefits are no longer useful.
 Paying for benefits you MIGHT use sounds good but it’s not as appealing when you eventually realize you’re paying for them and aren’t even using them.

 I’m not telling you to shred your Amex Platinum card (and please don’t try if you have one of the new metal Platinum cards).
-I’m just showing how I reconsidered the value I was getting from the card.
+I’m just telling you how I reconsidered the value I was getting from the card.
 I could see how the card would pay for itself if I lived where there’s a Centurion Club or if I took UBER rides regularly.
-I don’t and I don’t so it’s hard for me to justify paying the $550 annual fee of this card anymore.
+I don’t and I don’t so it’s hard for me to justify paying the $695 annual fee.

 This post first appeared on Your Mileage May Vary